Director, Eleanor Stellyes Center for Global Studies

 Learn more about the AIT Hungary: Creativity in Computer Science program.

 Credits: 4.5 Knox credits for successful completion of the fall or spring semester.

-Advisor: Professor Jaime Spacco
+Advisors: Professor Jaime Spacco

 Select a program